rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 Once you know the test patterns for each part in your app, you should apply TDD.
 People tend to use code snippets for that task, which I can totally recommend.
 Add a snippet for each test part, like the one blueprint from above for reducer tests, in your app.

-{{% chapter_header "Export Multiple Components" "exportMultipleComponents" %}}
+{{% chapter_header "Test Multiple Components" "exportMultipleComponents" %}}

 I believe it is fine to export multiple components from one file for the sake of testing.
 Each component could get unit tested with enzyme shallow, but one could also integration test them all together by using enzyme mount for the upper parent component.
-Additionally it should be mandatory to have s Snapshot test with Jest for each component.
+Additionally it should be mandatory to have a Snapshot test with Jest for each component.

 {{% header_with_anchor "General Recommendations" "generalRecommendations" %}}